cyevgeniy/evg.moe/content/js/ts-typinng-dom-events.md

 ## Template literal types

-[Template literal types](https://www.typescriptlang.org/docs/handbook/2/template-literal-types.html) allow us to use string interpolation in types declarations.
+[Template literal types](https://www.typescriptlang.org/docs/handbook/2/template-literal-types.html) allow us to use string interpolation in type declarations.

 For example, this is how we can create a `onClick` literal type: